getopenmono/monodocs/getting-started/misconceptions.md

 Here we have an integer and want to present its value nicely wrapped in a string.
 It is a pretty common thing to do in applications.
 The issue here is that display rendering is asynchronous.
 The call to `renderOnDisplayAsync` will just put our request in a queue, and then return.
 This means our buffer is removed (deallocated) as soon as the `getTemp()` returns, because it is on the stack.

 Then, when its time to render the display there is no longer a `tempStr` around.
-We could make the string buffe global, but that will take up memory - also when we do not need the string.
+We could make the string buffer object global, but that will take up memory - especially when we do not need the string.

 In this case you should the heap!
 And luckily we made a [String](../reference/mono_String.md) class that does this for you.
 It store its content on the heap, and keeps track of references to the content.
 As soon as you discard the last reference to the content, it is automatically freed - no leaks!